 Top Things to Do in Athens?
 Which are the Best Attractions In Athens?
-The capital of Greece, was the heart of the ancient Greek civilization.
-It is also historical cultural capital of Europe.
-Athens history starts from the Neolithic age and there is settlement found in the area and many excavations in Athens and Attica.
+The capital of Greece was the heart of ancient Greek civilization.
+It is also the historical-cultural capital of Europe.
+Athens’s history starts from the Neolithic age and there is settlement found in the area and many excavations in Athens and Attica.
 It was the Golden age of Pericles in the 5th Century BC that gave the city’s values.
-At that time the Ancient Greek civilization saw their magnificent peek and gained their universal significance.
-Acropolis and the Parthenon are the greatest landmarks from this era.
+At that time the Ancient Greek civilization saw its magnificent peek and gained their universal significance.
+Acropolis and the Parthenon are the greatest landmarks of this era.
 The Acropolis Museum and the National Archaeological Museum are the most known museums in Athens.
-Visit them and see some of the most known statues, vases, jewelry, pottery and much and more from Ancient Greece.
+Visit them and see some of the most known statues, vases, jewelry, pottery, and much and more from Ancient Greece.

-Athens was over it century long history conquered and occupied by many civilizations.
+Athens was over its century-long history conquered and occupied by many civilizations.
 Romans, Byzantine, Ottoman have erected great monuments.
-In 1834, Athens became the capital of the modern Greece and it evolved in the last two centuries to modern metropolis.
+In 1834, Athens became the capital of modern Greece and it evolved in the last two centuries to a modern metropolis.
 The historic center, the surrounding mountains, the beautiful beaches, make Athens a great place to visit all year long.

 The list of what to see in Athens is pretty endless if you are a first time visitor.
 We tried to make a guide at the most important places to visit both at the historic center and around Attica.

-The Acropolis and the Parthenon is the absolut landmark of Athens for 2500 years.
-Build on a hilltop these magnificent monuments overlook Athens and give you the best view from the Acropolis to the city of Athens and the surrounding temples is one that will stay in your hearts and minds forever.
+The Acropolis and the Parthenon are the absolute landmarks of Athens for 2500 years.
+Build on a hilltop these magnificent monuments overlook Athens and give you the best view from the Acropolis to the city of Athens and the surrounding temples are one that will stay in your hearts and minds forever.

-At the Acropolis, you can join a private tour and combine them with several different activities like lunch or dinner, food tour etc.
+At the Acropolis, you can join a private tour and combine them with several different activities like lunch or dinner, food tours, etc.

 The great Temple of Poseidon the god of Sea, at Cape Sounio is an absolute must.
 A perfect day or a sunset trip from Athens.
-This is a hot spot both for locals and for the travelers.
-It’s probably the best spot for a sunset in Attica that combines a unique view to the Temple that gets a great orangish colour from the Sun.
+This is a hot spot both for locals and travelers.
+It’s probably the best spot for a sunset in Attica that combines a unique view of the Temple that gets a great orangish color from the Sun.
 The temple of Poseidon, the ancient Greek god of the sea, dominates the southernmost tip of Attica.

 The stories regarding the Temple are Endless.
 King Menelaus stopped while he returned from Troy at the Temple.
-The most known myth is the one of the King Aegeus who drowned himself on that spot and the Aegean Sea got named after him.
-Above all, about the people who built a temple using local marble to honour the god of the sea and safeguard the profits from the neighbouring Lavrio mines.
+The most known myth is the one of King Aegeus who drowned himself on that spot and the Aegean Sea got named after him.
+Above all, about the people who built a temple using local marble to honor the god of the sea and safeguard the profits from the neighboring Lavrio mines.

 The Plaka & Other Neighborhoods in Athens Greece

-When we talk about the historic centre of Athens we mostly meen the Plaka neighborhood.
+When we talk about the historic center of Athens we mostly mean the Plaka neighborhood.
 This graphic place in the city center is inhabited without interruption since antiquity.
 Plaka is the area of winding streets around the Acropolis.
 It’s renowned for its small shops, restaurants, and local architecture.
 While it’s touristy, you’ll still find the area charming.

 Plaka is developed across the ruins of Ancient Agora of Athens in an area that has been constantly inhabited given that antiquity.
 During the Greek War of Independence, Plaka, like the rest of Athens, turned into temporarily deserted by its inhabitants due to the severe battles.
-The region was repopulated at some point of the primary years of King Othon’s rule.
-In 1884 a fire burned down a huge a part of the community however gave the possibility for the archaeologists to behavior excavations within the Roman Market and Hadrian’s Library.
-Excavations had been taking place constantly for the reason that 19th century.
+The region was repopulated at some point in the primary years of King Othon’s rule.
+In 1884 a fire burned down a huge part of the community, however, gave the possibility for the archaeologists to behavior excavations within the Roman Market and Hadrian’s Library.
+Excavations had been taking place constantly for the reason that the 19th century.

 Stop somewhere for a frappe (iced instant coffee), especially during the summer, and watch the people stroll by.
 It’s also nice to visit at night with the tavernas staying open until late.
 The whitewashed homes of the adjacent Anafiotika neighborhood give the area a Greek-island feel.